Shohei-Takata/Fast-optimal-entrainment/README.md

 This code draws simulation results of van der Pol model.
 In section 1, we set the matplotlib parameters.
 Section 2 draws and saves the simulation results of the amplitude feedback method.
 The figure corresponds to fig3 in the paper*.
-Section 3 draws and saves the simulation results of the amplitude-penalty method.
+Section 3 done for the amplitude-penalty method.
 The figure corresponds to fig3 in the paper*.
-Section 4 draws and saves the simulation results of the amplitude-feedback and amplitude-penalty methods.
+Section 4 done for the amplitude-feedback and amplitude-penalty methods.
 The figure corresponds to fig4 in the paper*.
 In section 5, we draw and save the simulation results for periodic input in the tangential direction.
 The figure corresponds to fig8 in the paper*.

 #### calculate_arnold_tongue : It is necessary to run VAN_Floquet beforehand.